Biobix/proteoformer/5_variation_calling/SNPanalysis/READMEsnpcalling.txt

 The input variables of the SNP calling script are:

 required variables:
--s/--sqlitedb = path to the SQLite database where the results need to be stored -e/--ensembldb = path to the Ensembl database --removeduplicates = "y" or "n", indicates whether or not duplicate reads have to be removed (uses picard) --snpdbselected = “y” or “n”, indicates whether or not the mapped reads will be searched for known SNPs data (Sanger institute)
+-s/--sqlitein = path to the SQLite database where previous results of the pipeline were stored --sqliteout = path to the SQLite database where the results need to be stored -e/--ensembldb = path to the Ensembl database --removeduplicates = "y" or "n", indicates whether or not duplicate reads have to be removed (uses picard) --snpdbselected = “y” or “n”, indicates whether or not the mapped reads will be searched for known SNPs data (Sanger institute)